Level 6 Chartered Surveyor (Building Surveyor Pathway) Degree Apprenticeship BSc (Hons)

-Our Chartered Surveyor (Quantity Surveyor Pathway) Degree Apprenticeship offers the opportunity to gain a full honours degree, whilst developing valuable industry-specific work experience and earning a wage.
-You'll also have the opportunity to gain a professional Chartered status too, through the Royal Institution of Chartered Surveyors (RICS).
+Our Chartered Surveyor (Building Surveyor pathway) Degree Apprenticeship offers the opportunity to gain a full honours degree, whilst developing valuable industry-specific work experience and earning a salary*.

 Who is this route suitable for?

 - School leavers looking to do an apprenticeship instead of the traditional study route.